FDio/csit/docs/report/introduction/introduction.rst

 Introduction
 ============

-This is FD.io CSIT (Fast Data i/o Continuous System Integration and Testing) project report for |csit-release| system performance and functional testing of |vpp-release|.
+FD.io |csit-release| report contains system performance and functional testing data for |vpp-release|.

-There is also a downloadable `PDF version of this report`_.
+`PDF version of this report`_ is also available for download.

-This report describes CSIT performance and functional tests delivered in
-|csit-release|.
-A high-level overview is provided for each CSIT test
-environment running in :abbr:`LF (Linux Foundation)` FD.io Continuous Performance Labs.
-This is followed by summary of all executed tests against the |vpp-release| and associated FD.io projects and sub-systems (Honeycomb, DPDK, NSH_SFC, DMM), |csit-release| release notes, result highlights and known issues discovered in CSIT.
-More detailed description of each environment, pointers to CSIT test code documentation and detailed test resuls with links to the source data files are also provided.

-|csit-release| report contains following main sections and sub-sections:
+|csit-release| report is structured as follows:

-#. **Introduction**: General introduction to CSIT project.
+#.
+INTRODUCTION: General introduction to CSIT project.

    - **Introduction**: This section.
    - **Test Scenarios Overview**: A brief overview of test scenarios